 - an option to purchase additional leave, up to 4 weeks per year

 - access to studies assistance.

-ACLEI provides a service allowance to non-SES employees which acknowledges the special requirements of working in ACLEI.
+ACLEI provides a service allowance of $1,774 per annum to non-SES employees which acknowledges the special requirements of working in ACLEI.
 This includes the need for high-level personal security assessments, the intrusion associated with notifying private financial and social interests and the necessity to engage in practices to prevent targeting by unlawful elements.